jart/blink/README.md

   Rather than stepping a single instruction, it will step the entire length of the JIT path.
 The next assembly line that'll be highlighted will be the instruction after where the path ends.

-- `G` means that a hook has been explicitly set to `GeneralDispatch`.
-  This setting currently isn't used.

 ### Environment Variables